ashtontheanalyst/cpp-SFML-game/README.txt

 To compile on your own, you will need to have all necessary sfml libraries downloaded and C++.
 The output file 'game' is a precompiled file that should be executable.
 The only other file is a .ttf which is a font file for in game text.
+   - See setup folder for how to get SFML working!

 FILES IN DEPTH: